jmcook1186/gp-passport-docs/src/additional/style-guide.md

 # Style guide

-This style guide lays out the basicstandards for the documentation on this site.
+This style guide lays out the basic standards for the documentation on this site.
 This is to encourage standardized syntax, tone, grammar and styling across the site.
 The aim of the style guide is **not** to stifle individualism, but to empower a diverse set of contributors from across the community by:

 - being clear about the best practises we want to adhere to
 - being clear about the criteria by which pull requests will be evaluated